artificertech/filament-multi-context/README.md

 }
 ```

+Your page should now be available at
+`http://example.com/{base filament path}/admin/dashboard`

 ### Widgets

-Widgets that are registered in a context will be available when calling `Filament::getWidgets()`.
-This means that if you create a page in your context that extends the `Filament\Pages\Dashboard` class it will have a set of widgets available specific to the context.
+Widgets that are registered in a context will be available when calling
+`Filament::getWidgets()`.
+This means that if you create a page in your context
+that extends the `Filament\Pages\Dashboard` class it will have a set of widgets

-### --c|context Flag for make:filament- commands

-(coming soon)
+available specific to the context.

 ## Page/Resource context helper

-If you are working with static methods for a Filament Page or Resource and need to access the context of that Page you should utilize the `static::getContext()` method.
-This will return the class name of the context for that Page or Resource.
+If you are working with static methods for a Filament Page or Resource and need
+to access the context of that Page you should utilize the `static::getContext()`
+method.
+This will return the class name of the context for that Page or
+Resource.

 ## The Filament::context() helper

-If you are working with contexts in other parts of your filament application and want to know what the current context is using you may use the `Filament::context()` helper method.
-This will return the slug of the current context.
-If you pass true `Filament::context(true)` you will get the ContextManager object.
-This helper returns null if there is no active context or the default FilamentManager object if you passed true as a parameter.
+If you are working with contexts in other parts of your filament application and
+want to know what the current context is using you may use the
+`Filament::context()` helper method.
+This will return the slug of the current
+context.
+If you pass true `Filament::context(true)` you will get the
+ContextManager object.
+This helper returns null if there is no active context or
+the default FilamentManager object if you passed true as a parameter.

 ### !!!Context helper availability

-This value is set  as part of the route middleware for the Filament Page or Resource Page and is included in the livewire persistent middleware
+This value is set as part of the route middleware for the Filament Page or
+Resource Page and is included in the livewire persistent middleware

-This ensures that this helper method is available for use at during the inital request to the page and is available on all subsequent livewire requests
+This ensures that this helper method is available for use at during the inital
+request to the page and is available on all subsequent livewire requests

-You should not depend on this helper in other parts of your application outside of filament
+You should not depend on this helper in other parts of your application outside
+of filament

 ## Configuring a Context

-A `ContextManager` class allows you to configure your context just like you would inside the `filament.php` config file except you override static properties and methods in the class instead of in a config file in your application.
+A `ContextManager` class allows you to configure your context just like you
+would inside the `filament.php` config file except you override static
+properties and methods in the class instead of in a config file in your
+application.

-Every option listed defaults to what is in the `filament.php` config file unless set.
-The only exceptions are the registration of pages, resources, and widgets and context-specific options such as the slug and route prefix.
+Every option listed defaults to what is in the `filament.php` config file unless
+set.
+The only exceptions are the registration of pages, resources, and widgets
+and context-specific options such as the slug and route prefix.

 Here is an example of a context manager that has been fully configured